bcgov/agri-nmp/app/Server/src/SERVERAPI/README.md

 3. Edit the [static.json](https://github.com/bcgov/agri-nmp/blob/Development/app/Server/src/SERVERAPI/Data/static.json)  file in this branch.

     - There are two options to edit the static data (pencil icon at right)
-a.
-Click “edit this file” then copy and paste to json editor (recommended), or
+        - Click “edit this file” then copy and paste to json editor (recommended), or
-b.
-Click “edit this file” and make changes directly to the Github file
+        - Click “edit this file” and make changes directly to the Github file

-If there is a corresponding Excel spreadsheet for the static data, ensure the changes have been done there *first*, and use the spreadsheet as the source for the data.
+    - If there is a corresponding Excel spreadsheet for the static data, ensure the changes have been done there *first*, and use the spreadsheet as the source for the data.

-4. After making the changes, under “staticDataVersion” line 5, update the version number to Year.Commit#.
-Example: "2017.591" -> "2017.595".
+4. After making the changes, under “staticDataVersion” on [line 5](https://github.com/bcgov/agri-nmp/blob/Development/app/Server/src/SERVERAPI/Data/static.json#L5), update the version number to Year.Commit#.

+    - as an example: `2017.591` -> `2017.595`
-The Commit# should be the total number of ‘commits’ for the entire app, including changes to the static data file and other files: see top left of https://github.com/bcgov/agri-nmp (e.g. **952** Commits)
+    - the Commit# should be the total number of ‘commits’ for the entire app, including changes to the static data file and other files: see top left of main repo [page](https://github.com/bcgov/agri-nmp) (e.g. **952** Commits)

-5. Click **Preview changes** (tab next to the `<> Edit File` tab) to double check.
+5. Click **Preview changes** (tab next to the `<> Edit File` tab) to review your changes.
 6. Scroll down and enter a logical title to what you did (and if more details are warranted, add a more in-depth description in the “add an optional extended description”).
 7. Click 'Commit Changes' which will save your changes to the “Development” branch, and then initiate a pull request into the “master” branch.